ykliek/lem-in/README.md

 * Now, it would have been interesting to find out more about the type of operations those students of the School of Wizardry could conduct with such a computer.
 All that we know is that electricity is way more reliable today

----

-# Chapter VI

-## Bonus part

-We will look at your bonuses if and only if your mandatory part is EXCELLENT.
-This means that your must complete the mandatory part, beginning to end, your algorithm is effective in solving the subject’s challenge, and your error management must be flawless, even in cases of twisted or bad usage.
-If that’s not the case, your bonuses will be totally IGNORED. <br>
-Find below a few ideas of interesting bonuses you could create.
-Some could even be useful.
-You can, of course, invent your own, which will then be evaluated by your correctors according to their own taste.<br>
-* As a bonus, why not code an ant farm vizualizer?
-    * Either in 2 dimensions, seen from the ”top“.
-Or even better from the perspective of an ant in the corridors of the farm in 3D.
-    * To use it, we could write: ./lem-in < ant_farm_map.txt | ./visu-hex
-    * Please note that because the commands and comments also appear on the standard output, it is possible to pass specific commands to the visualizer (such as various colors or levels)
-    * You should have noticed that the room’s coordinates will only be useful here.

----

-# Chapter VII

-## Submission and peer correction

-Submit your work on your GiT repository as usual.
-Only the work on your repository will be graded. <br>
-Good luck to all!
-And remember to push your author file! <br>